TDG-Platform/docs/AOP_Strip_Processor.md

 ### Inputs
 The following table lists the AOP_Strip_Processor inputs.
 All inputs are **optional** with default values, with the exception of `data` which specifies the task's input data location.
+Click on the name for a more detailed description of the use case.

 Name                     |       Default         |        Valid Values             |   Description
 -------------------------|:---------------------:|---------------------------------|-----------------